-With respect to urban forestry, program partners have planted 525 trees throughout the project area.
-In addition to planting native and drought-tolerant trees for shade, project partners have also planted citrus, stone fruit, and nut trees that give residents the opportunity to harvest their own food, thereby increasing healthy and nutritious food access.
-The trees will also increase shade, cut electricity demand, and reduce the urban heat island effect on hot days; absorb stormwater on rainy days; and sequester carbon as they mature.
-To help build local capacity to manage these newly planted trees, project partners have held workshops about tree maintenance and fruit harvesting.
+With respect to urban forestry, program partners have planted 1,273 trees throughout the project area.
+In addition to planting native and drought-tolerant trees for shade, partners have also planted citrus, stone fruit, and nut trees to give residents the opportunity to harvest their own food, thereby increasing healthy and nutritious food access.
+TCC funding for urban forestation has covered the cost of supporting infrastructure where trees are planted, such as a community garden and farmer incubator program, both co-located at the Yosemite Village housing complex.
+(See page 40 for a case study on two Fresnans who have leveraged the incubator program to grow their farming skill set).